CarlosAMolina/carlosamolina.github.io/projects/work-with-urls/how-to-use/configuration.md

 ### Open URLs delay

-You can configure a time to wait between each URL oppened by the addon.
+You can configure a time to wait between each URL oppened by the add-on.

 Steps:

-1. Click the `Configuration` button at the addon's popup.
+1. Click the `Configuration` button at the add-on's popup.
 2. Click the `Lazy loading configuration` button and specify the desired milliseconds.
 3. Save this value clicking on the `Update` button near the box where you set the desired milliseconds.